How to Set Up JSON API Integration Using Joget

 • If they announce changes, you might need to update your Joget app to remain compatible.

-Leverage Joget’s Extensibility if Needed
+Leverage Joget’s extensibility if needed

 • If you find that the built-in JSON API tool is not sufficient for a complex scenario, remember that Joget is extensible.